STICKER1998/Digital_Tools_for_Finance/README.md

 2. Run `matlab` in Matlab: we used `cd(..)` and `CURRENT_PATH=pwd` to solve it;
 3. Run `r` in Rstudio: we used `..\` when reading datas;

-If you want to clone the repo to VS Code directly, we need you to change the FILEPATH by instructions in the codes 1 .`\scr\python\main.py`;
+**If you want to clone the repo to VS Code directly, you need to change the FILEPATH by instructions in the codes** 1 .`\scr\python\main.py`;
 2 .`\app\app.R`;